 What employment checks do you make?

-Other checks we will make include:
+Pre-employment checks to ensure this we make include:

 - Two satisfactory references covering a period of three years.

 - Criminal records check - to verify your identity if the role involves working unsupervised with children and vulnerable adults

 We also carry out employment health checks.
 This is to ensure that there is nothing within the role that would negatively impact your health or ability to perform the role (and if there is, identify if any adjustments can reasonably be made to prevent this).

 What are the rules around right to work in the UK?